cioina/cioina.azurewebsites.net/posts/20241110-testing-angular-apps.md

 ## Testing Angular app together with .NET Core app

 Our actual(up to date) [test project](https://github.com/cioina/MyTested-test-project-example/tree/main/src/BlogAngular.Test/Test) for our .NET Core app uses in memory database which is very convenient for testing (read more about it [here](https://cioina.azurewebsites.net/articles/dotnet-core-testing) ) Next, would be great to test on a real database.
 So, all our Angular test from [our GitHub repository](https://github.com/cioina/angular-test-example/tree/main/version-2) will connect with our .NET Core app which is connected to real MS SQL database.
 Therefore, it represents a type of integration test.
-All the files ending in [*.store.spec.ts](https://github.com/cioina/angular-test-example/blob/main/version-2/home.store.spec.ts) can be considered as real API testing which is an alternative to [Newman](https://github.com/gothinkster/realworld/blob/main/api/run-api-tests.sh) or [cypress]( https://github.com/cypress-io/cypress-example-conduit-app/blob/master/cypress/integration/login-spec.js)
+All the files ending in [*.store.spec.ts](https://github.com/cioina/angular-test-example/blob/main/version-2/home.store.spec.ts) can be considered as real API testing which is an alternative to [Newman](https://github.com/gothinkster/realworld/blob/main/api/run-api-tests.sh) or [cypress 1](https://github.com/cypress-io/cypress-example-conduit-app/blob/master/cypress/integration/login-spec.js) [cypress 2](https://github.com/stefanoslig/angular-ngrx-nx-realworld-example-app/blob/main/apps/conduit-e2e/src/e2e/login/login.ts)

 ## Using Signal type in Angular together with Reactive State library